 It is extremely important that we are made aware of anything that may affect your child's ability to learn and engage with their peers.
 This may be a medical need, an identified specific learning difficulty such as dyslexia or social and communication difficulties.
 It would also include information linked to difficult family circumstances such as separated parents, lack of family support network in this country or the death of a close family member as all of these situations can affect your child in school.
-We can never have too much detail please share as much as you can.
+We can never have too much detail please share as much as you can so we can work hard to offer all possible support.